jampick/rando/MoonTide/README.md

 ```

 #### Config (`events.json`)
+- Event concept (CROM will not repeat himself):
+  - Phases: eight moon buckets.
+Their flavor alters the world—subtle at first, savage at full.
+  - Calendar: rare omens and seasons.
+Some nights drag on, some storms bite harder.
+  - Weather: when the sky howls, so does the land.
+(You’ll know when it’s time.)
+  - Custom: if you insist on meddling, do it here.
+CROM will not save you from your own events.
 - `moon_phase`: continuous scaling
   - `enabled`: true/false
   - `gamma`: curve shaping (1.0 linear; <1 early boost; >1 delayed)